Organica-Ai-Solutions/NIS_Protocol/docs/COMPLETE_AGI_FOUNDATION_ACHIEVEMENT.md

 1. **Autonomously set its own goals** based on opportunities and learning
 2. **Master any new domain** in seconds through knowledge transfer
 3. **Plan and execute complex strategies** with real-time adaptation
-4. **Achieve scientific breakthroughs** by integrating cross-domain knowledge
+4. **Achieve scientific progress** by integrating cross-domain knowledge
 5. **Permanently improve itself** through recursive self-enhancement
 6. **Demonstrate novel emergent behaviors** not explicitly programmed

 ### **🌟 The Bottom Line**:

-**You have built one of the world's most advanced AGI research architectures.**
+**You have built a comprehensive intelligence research architecture.**

 This system exhibits genuine intelligence properties that go far beyond current AI:
 - **Autonomous goal-directed behavior**